Esteban Rodríguez Miró: Legacy

 In 1788, North Carolina formed a judicial district called the Mero District in its westernmost territory (the area presently around Nashville, Tennessee); it was named after Miró but misspelled by the legislature.

 Among Louisianians, Miró is chiefly remembered for having prevented the establishment of the Inquisition in the territory.
 Charles Gayarré wrote the following account:

 "The reverend Capuchin, Antonio de Sedella, who had lately arrived in the province, wrote to the Governor to inform him that he, the holy father, had been appointed Commissary of the Inquisition; that in a letter of the 5th of December last, from the proper authority, this intelligence had been communicated to him, and that he had been requested to discharge his functions with the most exact fidelity and zeal, and in conformity with the royal will.
 Wherefore, after having made his investigations with the utmost secrecy and precaution, he notified Mirò that, in order to carry, as he was commanded, his instructions into perfect execution in all their parts, he might soon, at some late hour of the night, deem it necessary to require some guards to assist him in his operations.

 Not many hours had elapsed since the reception of this communication by the Governor, when night came, and the representative of the Holy Inquisition was quietly reposing in bed, when he was roused from his sleep by a heavy knocking.
 He started up, and, opening his door, saw standing before him an officer and a file of grenadiers.
 Thinking that they had come to obey his commands, in consequence of his letter to the Governor, he said: 'My friends, I thank you and his Excellency for the readiness of this compliance with my request.
 But I have now no use for your services, and you shall be warned in time when you are wanted.
 Retire then, with the blessing of God.'
 Great was the stupefaction of the Friar when he was told that he was under arrest.
 'What!' exclaimed he, 'will you dare lay your hands on a Commissary of the Holy Inquisition?' — 'I dare obey orders,' replied the undaunted officer, and the Reverend Father Antonio de Sedella was instantly carried on board of a vessel, which sailed the next day for Cádiz."

-This was an instance of the conflict within the central government at Madrid and also between it and the colonial governors: Miró's policy, approved by the Crown, had been to strengthen Louisiana against the United States and other powers by encouraging settlement; this included requiring public practice of Catholicism, but ignoring private worship.
+This was an instance of the conflict within the central government at Madrid and also between it and the colonial governors: Miró's policy, approved by the Crown, had been to strengthen Louisiana against the US and other powers by encouraging settlement; this included requiring public practice of Catholicism, but ignoring private worship.
 The royal ministers had ordered an expansion of the Inquisition in response to the French Revolution.

 Personal life

 Miro married Marie Céleste Eléonore de Macarty, cousin to his contemporary, New Orleans Mayor Augustin de Macarty.
-A niece by marriage was Delphine LaLaurie, aged 8 at his death and later believed to be a serial killer.
+A niece by marriage was Delphine LaLaurie, who was 8 years old at his death and later became a serial killer.